cqpancoast/ntupledicts/README.md

                             "tp": ["pt", "eta", "nstub", "dxy", "d0", "eventid", "nmatch"]}

 # Create ntuple properties dict from event set
-ntuple_dict = ndops.ntuples_to_ntuple_dict(event_sets, properties_by_track_type)
+ntuple_dict = ndload.root_files_to_ntuple_dict(event_sets, properties_by_track_type)
 ```

-It really is as easy as this: choose whichever samples you wish, choose the properties you want from them, and shove this into a function.
+It is as easy as this: choose whichever samples you wish, choose the properties you want from them, and shove this into a function.

-Note that this function, `ntuples_to_ntuple_dict`, automatically cuts tracks with invalid values like `inf` or `nan` upon creation.
+Note that this function, `root_files_to_ntuple_dict`, by default cuts tracks with invalid values like `inf` or `nan` upon creation.
-As this takes time, this can be disabled with a keyword argument, as those values are unusual.
+As this takes time, this can be disabled with a keyword argument, as those values do not appear frequently.
 However, it is the default, as even one `inf` or `nan` can ruin a machine learning train session.

 ### Applying cuts to an ntuple dictionary